-Not so for an abuser, high-conflict person (HCP) and/or abusive personality disordered individual (APDI).
+Not so for an abuser, high-conflict person and/or abusive personality disordered individual, henceforth known as Crazy.
 These types not only seem to enjoy conflict, they revel in it and seek to prolong it, which means you’re at cross-purposes if your goal is to expediently and fairly resolve your divorce.
-For every conflict the non-HCP tries to resolve during the divorce, the HCP manufactures 10 new conflicts or flatly ignores attempts to resolve the issues.
+For every conflict you try to resolve during the divorce, Crazy manufactures 10 new conflicts or flatly ignores attempts to resolve the issues.

-In my experience, there seem to be 4 factors that predict how difficult and lengthy a high-conflict woman will attempt to make the divorce process:
+In my experience, there are 4 factors that predict how difficult and lengthy Crazy will attempt to make the divorce process:

 - Degree of control freakery